Limits on sharing personal things about yourself

 Trust

 Relating to trust, you might think about the following: "Do I trust the other person enough to share this information about myself?
-Have I known the person long enough to trust him/her for not abusing the information later?"
+Have I known the person long enough to trust them for not abusing the information later?"

 Trust builds over time and it's logical to want to share more personal things about yourself after spending more time with the person.
 Also, sharing should be mutual.
-You can feel that you can share something about yourself after the other person has shared similar things about him/herself.
+You can feel that you can share something about yourself after the other person has shared similar things about themselves.
 One good way to get to know each other is to ask the same question back.

 The ability to trust a new person is highly dependant on past experiences.
 If someone has hurt you before, you might be more sensitive about sharing too much personal information to a new person.
 On the other hand, if you haven't been hurt before for oversharing, you might also be willing to share too much and get hurt this time.